jamesleech/dev-elk/README.md

 Kibana is installed from a tar.

 TODO:

-1. Configure Curator using attributes, as this is for development usage, 2 days of logs should be enough.
+-Configure Curator using attributes, as this is for development usage, 2 days of logs should be enough.

-2. Step Logstash to use attributes for which files load.
+-Step Logstash to use attributes for which files load.